Film: The Last Airbender aka: Avatar The Last Airbender

 Never Trust a Trailer: TV promo's for the film were dominated by lengthy trailers devoted to showing that the movie was available in "mind blowing" 3D.
 Even showing an audience gasping and ducking from the four elements jumping from the screen.
 Despite the fact it was shot in 2D and the tacked on "3D" effects were barely noticeable and earned a Razzie.

 Not His Sled: The ending in the movie is radically different from Book 1 of the series.
 The killing of the Moon Spirit somehow did not trigger anger from the Ocean Spirit.
 Worse, Aang was busy attacking Fire Nation soldiers when he was supposed to merge with the Ocean Spirit to become Koizilla.
-With no Koizilla, all we get is a giant tsunami that did not sink Fire Nation ships, mainly because of the Dragon Spirit's "the Avatar is not supposed harm anyone" theory.
-Just for reference, there is no such rule in the cartoon, though Aang is personally opposed to lethal force.
+With no Koizilla, all we get is a giant tsunami that did not sink Fire Nation ships, mainly because of the Dragon Spirit's "the Avatar is not supposed to harm anyone" theory.

-In the show, the Fire Nation had both people that look like East Asians, both pale (such as Zuko) and tan (such as Jeong Jeong), but the actors in the movie are from a variety of Middle Eastern and Asian ethnicities — Maori, Arab, Persian, and South Asian.
+In the show, the Fire Nation had people that look like East Asians, both pale (such as Zuko) and tan (such as Jeong Jeong), but the actors in the movie are from a variety of ethnicities — Maori, Arab, Persian, and South Asian.

 Monk Gyatso, who looked Tibetan (Gyatso is in fact the name of the Dalai Lama), became black in the movie.